-Tea Party activists defy rain to rip Obama healthcare law
+Tea Party activists defy rain to rip Obama health care law

-WASHINGTON, March 24 (Reuters) - Several hundred rain-soaked Tea Party activists rallied on Saturday to call for the U.S. Supreme Court to repeal President Barack Obama's signature healthcare law after arguments next week.
+WASHINGTON (Reuters) - Several hundred rain-soaked Tea Party activists rallied on Saturday to call for the U.S. Supreme Court to repeal President Barack Obama's signature healthcare law after arguments next week.

 Speaker after speaker at the two-hour protest in the shadow of the U.S. Capitol tore up copies of the law and condemned it as a threat to American freedoms and a violation of the Constitution.

-The flag-waving rally by the Tea Party movement, which fueled a conservative Republican wave in 2010 mid-term congressional elections, was an early start to demonstrations by opponents and supporters of the law around the Supreme Court arguments.
+The flag-waving rally by the Tea Party movement, which fueled a conservative Republican wave in 2010 mid-term elections, was an early start to demonstrations by opponents and supporters of the law around the Supreme Court arguments.

-The Supreme Court has scheduled six hours for the arguments over three days from Monday to Wednesday.
+The Supreme Court has scheduled six hours over three days for the arguments from Monday to Wednesday.

 "If Obamacare stands, I would have, you would have, future generations would have a future that not even ("1984" author George) Orwell could have foreseen coming," Representative Louie Gohmert, a Texas Republican, told the crowd.